-An egg donor clinic screening may include the following:
+An egg donor clinic screening includes the following:

-Medical Screening: This involves testing for blood type, infectious diseases, drug use and general health.
-The sexual partner of an egg donor may also be asked to undergo screening for sexually transmitted infections.
+- Medical Screening: This involves testing for blood type, infectious diseases, drug use, and general health.

 Health insurance coverage is provided to our egg donors during the course of their treatment.
 This insurance is for the purposes of any unforeseen complications related to the treatment cycle.
 Every procedure has its risks; while donating eggs is an extremely low risk, the health and safety of our egg donors is a priority.